Allenli33/2420_week11_Lab/README.md

 **Note:** The Description describes what the script will do

+3. Save and exit the backup-script.service in vim

 ## Creating the Timer File
 1. Use the Command to create a new timer file:
 ```